Pelagicore/pelux-manifests/README.md

 ### Using vagrant

+Please note that we only run this setup in a GNU/Linux system at Pelagicore.
+It should still work under Windows or OSX, we haven't tried it.

 Dependencies:

 * Vagrant
-* Docker or VirtualBox
+* Docker
-* virtualization enabled in bios
+* Virtualization enabled in BIOS

 Procedure: